Nickssingh/Voting-Classifier-Diabetes-Prediction/README.md

 We have already used two ensemble methods - Random Forests (Averaging) and Adaptive Boosting (Boosting) – as our base models.
 To improve accuracy, we combined different classifiers using a Voting Classifier (with and without weights), which is also an ensemble method.

 Following are the accuracies of the base models and the Voting Classifier.

+- Among the base models, Logistic Regression, KNN, and Random Forest performed the best.
+- Voting Classifier without weights improved the accuracy to 80.52%.
+- Voting Classifier with weights slightly improved the accuracy to 81.39%.
+Following weights were given to the different base models.
+Heavier weights were assigned to the better performing models.